HugoByte/aurras/docs/integration-testing-for-payout-notify.md

     Perform the action invoke `user-login` by giving the below command, this will create a user token

     ```
-    wsk -i action invoke user-login --param email john.doe@domain.com --param password abc@123 -b -r
+    wsk -i action invoke user-login --param email <john.doe@domain.com> --param password <abc@123> -b -r
     ```

-11. Navigate to examples/susbtrate-push-notification
+11. Navigate to examples/susbtrate-push-notification in Aurras
 12. Add [API configuration](../examples/substrate-push-notification/#api-configuration) and [Firebase Push Notification Configuration](../examples/substrate-push-notification/#push-notification-configuration)
-13. Install Node Dependencies using `yarn install`
+13. Install Node Dependencies using `yarn install` or `npm install`.
 14. Start susbtrate-push-notification using `npx yarn start`
 > For Brave brower enable `Use Google services for push messaging` using brave://settings/privacy
 15. Select the account for which polkadot notification to be received
 16. Click Register Balance Notification button
 17. Select the event source, here in this case `polkadot_payout`.
 Copy the Push notification token(user device token).
 18. Open postman and try to execute it there by pasting the copied user-device-token, adding owner key, adding topic and adding  auth-token.
     ![Allow Push Notification](../examples/substrate-push-notification/images/Screen-6.png)

 19. Now the next step is to run [aurras-event-feed-substrate](https://github.com/HugoByte/aurras-event-feed-substrate-js).
 20. Here, change the env variables according to your usage.
-21. Install the Node Dependencies using `yarn install`
+21. Install the Node Dependencies using `yarn install` or `npm install`.
 22. Start aurras-event-feed-substrate-js using `npx yarn serve`

 ### Expected Output